 James King is the Africa and Middle East Editor of The Banker.
 Prior to joining the magazine he worked for the economic research and consulting firm Oxford Business Group, in the United Arab Emirates and Thailand.
 He has also covered the global energy sector with The Oil & Gas Year, living and working in the US, Brazil, Canada and Peru.
 Mr King has a BA in International Relations from the University of Exeter and an MA from King’s College London.

-Yuri Bender has edited and launched a variety of titles at the Financial Times group and is currently Editor-in-Chief of the Professional Wealth Management global magazine, website and events hub.
-He moderates panels on financial, business and cultural issues in Europe, the US and Asia, has reported from many developing countries and writes regularly for the FT newspaper on investment issues, including opportunities and challenges in Ukraine.
-He studied Investment Management at the London Business School and International Relations at Cambridge University, where he wrote his thesis on the economics of conflict in eastern Ukraine.
+Yuri Bender is a journalist covering banking, asset management and capital markets.
+He has launched and edited several magazines and websites at the Financial Times group and is currently Editor-in-Chief of the Professional Wealth Management global magazine, website and events hub.
+He moderates panel discussions on financial, business and cultural issues in Europe, the US, Middle East and Asia.
+He has reported from Indonesia, Malaysia, China, Kazakhstan, Russia and Ukraine for the FT Wealth magazine and writes regularly for FTfm, the fund management section of the FT newspaper.
+He studied Investment Management at the London Business School and International Relations at Cambridge University, writing his thesis on the economics of armed conflict.

 Agenda - 11th Mar